tesserato/CodeWeaver/codebase.md

 // buildContentString now returns:
 // 1. markdown string for file contents
-// 2. allProcessedPaths (files AND dirs that passed shouldProcess)
+// 2. allProcessedPaths (files only, directories are skipped to prune empty dirs from tree)
 // 3. excludedPaths (files AND dirs that failed shouldProcess)
 // 4. error
 func (cb *contentBuilder) buildContentString() (